 4 – Take a course.

 If the concept of “just buy a house and rent it out” seems too simple to work, maybe you just need someone to hold your hand as you figure out the details.
-You can use my 9-year real estate portfolio as a starting guide, but honestly, I’d recommend taking a course.
+You can use my 9-year real estate portfolio as a starting guide, but honestly, I’d recommend taking a real estate course.

 Taking a course lets you accelerate along your learning curve instead of dead-stopping every time you get confused.
 That’s more annoying than being stuck in a freeway traffic jam while watching cars zoom by on a parallel country road.